openocd-org/openocd/README.macOS.md

-# Building OpenOCD for macOS
+# OpenOCD for macOS

+This README contains instructions that are specific to macOS.

+## Building

 There are a few prerequisites you will need first: